 |Next 8 kWh usage per day||25 cents per kWh|

 |Remaining usage per quarter||22 cents per kWh|

 Examples of typical single rate tariffs in NSW

 While ‘single rate’ is the most universal term for this tariff in NSW, it will often appear on bills and energy price factsheets as a ‘Domestic’, ‘Peak’, ‘Continuous’ or ‘Block’ rate.
 This tariff is available to virtually all New South Wales residential and business customers regardless of the type of meter they have.
 A single rate tariff is a safe choice for anyone who is unsure what’s best suited for their needs.

 Single Rate Tariff Costs

-Here is an example of what NSW households can expect to pay over the year if they only have a single rate tariff.
-These are the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
+Here is an example of what NSW households can expect to pay if they only have a single rate tariff.
+These are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
-These costs are based on a typical three-person household living on the Ausgrid network in Sydney, but prices may vary depending on your circumstances.
+These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
-Please use our comparison tool above for a specific comparison in your area.
+Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.